Azure/Edge-infrastructure-quickstart-template/.github/ISSUE_TEMPLATE/preview-sign-up-form.md

 ## What's your email address?
 *We are going to send a couple of SAS tokens to this email address*

 ## What's your subscriptions?
+(Optional, if you want to use UX)
-*Our service in private preview is limited in region West US, We will add a feature flag to your subscription and you can only use these subscriptions for our service in Azure portal*
+*Our UX service in private preview is limited in region West Central US, We will add a feature flag to your subscription and you can only use these subscriptions to use our service in Azure portal*